bijaymunda181/AWS-NOTES/IMPORTANT-AWS-QUESTIONS.md

 •	You should see traffic being load balanced across registered EC2s.

 22. what is the difference between ALB and NLB
+Ans:- WE USE ALB When:
+•	Layer 7 (Application layer - HTTP/HTTPS)
+•	You need content-based routing (e.g., /api goes to one target group, /admin to another).
+•	You want host-based routing (e.g., app.example.com, admin.example.com).
+WE USE NLB When:
+•	You need extremely high performance and low latency.
+•	Layer 4 (Transport layer - TCP/UDP/TLS)
+•	We use NLB when the same time of conten

 23. What is ASG and how to setup
+Ans:-  An Auto Scaling Group (ASG) is an AWS service that automatically launches or terminates EC2 instances based on your desired conditions like traffic load, CPU usage, or a fixed schedule.

 24. What is the use case of SSM
 Ans:- AWS system manager is service that’s helps you to manage , control and automate your server (ec2 and on-prem) from one place.
 Main feature of AWS system manager: